|

 7) Dragon

-At least one of K. Chin's larger lithographs is marked with a blue dragon.
+At least one of K. Chin's larger lithographs (We Have to Believe in Rainbows) has the blue dragon mark.

-And at least two others with a gray dragon
+At least two others prints are marked with a gray dragon

 © John S. Stokes III - Webmaster & Puzzle Crafter